 When it comes to free things to do, Boston really takes the cake—or the cream pie.
-From walking the Freedom Trail to touring iconic American historical sites such as the USS Constitution (it has a suggested donation), Paul Revere’s House (it’s $3 to get in but you can get the general picture by just stopping to gaze at the architecture), and Faneuil Hall, you can gain great knowledge about one of America’s most historic cities.
+From walking the Freedom Trail to touring iconic American historical sites such as the USS Constitution, Paul Revere’s House (it’s $3 to get in but you can get the general picture by just stopping to gaze at the architecture), and Faneuil Hall, you can gain great knowledge about one of America’s most historic cities.

 Michigan: Detroit Riverfront Conservancy